 Simmer for 45 minutes.

-Ok, now it’s time to start on the batter for the chiles.
-Separate the yolk & whites from 10 eggs, saving all 10 egg whites & 2 egg yolks.
-Beat the egg whites until thickened.
+Now it’s time to start on the batter for the chiles.
+Separate the yolk & whites from 10 eggs, saving all 10 egg whites & 2 of the egg yolks.
+Beat the egg whites until thickened, like you are making a meringue.

-Give the egg yolks & quick beating & pour them into the thickened egg whites, along with 2/3 cup all purpose flour & 1 tablespoon of salt.
+Give the egg yolks & quick beating and then pour them into the thickened egg whites, along with 2/3 cup all purpose flour & 1 tablespoon of salt.
 Gently fold it all together.

 Serve on top of a ‘pool’ of the sauce.